OpeOnikute/opeonikute.github.io/posts/running-chrome-in-a-container.md

 sub_title:
 date: June 2019
 featured_image:
+synopsis: I thought this wasn't gonna be possible because MacOS, but it blew my mind when it did so, blogpost.
 image-theme: dark
 ---

-I thought this wasn't gonna be possible because MacOS, but it blew my mind when it did so, blogpost.
+I thought this wasn't gonna be possible because MacOS, but it blew my mind when it worked so, blogpost.
 I found [this Dockerfile](https://github.com/jessfraz/dockerfiles/blob/master/chrome/beta/Dockerfile) from [Jess Frazelle](https://github.com/jessfraz)'s amazing repo that contains dockerfiles for a bunch of stuff.

 ### Steps